PipedreamHQ/docs/docs/destinations/http/README.md

 you won't have to `await` the execution of the HTTP requests in your workflow.
 We'll collect every `$send.http()` call and defer those HTTP requests, sending them after your workflow finishes.

-## Webhook Destination Delivery
+## HTTP Destination Delivery

-Webhook Destination delivery is handled asynchronously, separate from the execution of a workflow.
-However, we deliver the specified payload to Webhook destinations for every event sent to your workflow.
+HTTP Destination delivery is handled asynchronously, separate from the execution of a workflow.
+However, we deliver the specified payload to HTTP destinations for every event sent to your workflow.

 Generally, this means it should only take a few seconds for us to send the event to the destination you specify.
 In some cases, delivery will take longer.
 You can always review how many destinations we've delivered a given event to by examining the [**Dest** column in the Inspector](/workflows/events/inspect/#dest-destinations).